We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Feeding pumpkins to your guinea pig as a treat is very healthy.

-Many people believe that feeding pumpkins to their pets up to three times per week is fine.
+Many people believe that feeding pumpkins to their pets up to three times per week are fine.

 However, in reality (based on real-life experiences and experimentation) they can’t eat pumpkin more than twice a week and stay healthy.